 EVALUATION/REFLECTION:

-“We cannot change what we are not aware of, and once we are aware, we cannot help but change.” ― Sheryl Sandberg, Lean In: Women, Work, and the Will to Lead

-The clarity and new focus from the survey data collected in Cycle One, the discussion with faculty and students, and the investigation of CTE was integral in the development of my second presentation.
+The clarity and new focus I gained from the survey data collected in Cycle One, the discussion with faculty and students, and the investigation of CTE was integral in the development of my second presentation.

 I was extremely pleased with the feedback I received from this workshop.
-Several students approached me as I was gathering my materials to leave to let me know that they thought that this workshop was very beneficial to them and that they were going to begin to write their own cover letter.
+Several students approached me as I was gathering my materials to leave to let me know that they thought that this workshop was very beneficial to them and that they were going to begin to write their own cover letters.

-FINAL REFLECTIONS
+FINAL REFLECTION